How Much Does a Concrete Driveway Cost in 2025?

 Type of Concrete

 Installation prices fluctuate depending on the type of concrete you choose for your driveway project.
 The average cost of a concrete slab is $5,400, but prices can reach over $7,000 depending on the type and size.
-There are three major concrete designs for modern homeowners:
+There are three main concrete designs for homeowners to choose from:

 Concrete TypeAverage Cost per Sq.
 Ft.